-The secret to growing highly productive nut trees is to select the right type of nut tree for your climate and soil.
-Applying advanced pruning techniques to increase fruiting, save water, space and lowers operating costs.
+The secret to growing highly productive nut trees is to select the right type of nut tree for your climate and soil and apply advanced pruning techniques to increase fruiting, save water, space and lower operating costs.

 Nut Tree Production Comparisons Per Acre

 Nut production also depends on several other factors including stem length, straightness and well-balanced branching.
 A straight nut tree stem produces more fruit; sometimes as much as three times the overall production of a twisted or crooked stem.
 To encourage the development of straight nut tree stems, a defined leader should be selected to be nut bearing.
 Defined leaders are stems that are not only straight but display fast, vigorous growth.
 They also should be the longest of all the stems growing from the main trench and secondary branches.
 Properly pruned trees will grow many well-balanced branches that will become big producers year after year.
-It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to maximize yields and create balanced growth within the tree.
+It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to maximize yields and promote balanced growth.

 Types Of Nut Trees